Lesson 2 of 8 - grow effective thinking and communication skills

 Member NSRC Expert's Council

 This is one of a series of brief articles on how to respond effectively to annoying social behavior.
-An "effective response" occurs when the responder (a) gets their primary needs met well enough, and (b) both people feel respeted enough.
+An effective response occurs when you get your primary needs met well enough, and both people feel heard and respected enough.

-This article offers useful responses to the behavior of someone you experience as "over-iddealistic."
+This article offers useful responses to someone you experience as "over-idealistic" and/or unrealistically optimistic.
 It assumes you're familiar with...

 • basic options for all responses